lexical-lsp/lexical/pages/installation.md

 ### Helix

+*Note: This configuration is applicable for Helix version 23.09 and above.*

 Add the language server to your `~/.config/helix/languages.toml` config.
 In the case that the file doesn't exist yet, you can create a new file at this location.